-One morning his father got up early to go to the ale-house, where he intended to stay till night, as it was a holiday; but before he went out, he gave his son some bread and cold meat, and six-pence, and told him that he might go and divert himself as he would the whole day.
-The little boy was very much pleased with this liberty; and, as it was a very fine morning, he called his dog Tiger to follow him, and began his walk.
-He had not proceeded far before he met a little boy, who was driving a flock of sheep towards a gate that he wanted them to enter.
-"Pray, master," said the little boy, "stand still, and keep your dog close to you, for fear you frighten my sheep."
-"Oh! yes, to be sure," answered the illnatured little boy; "I am to wait here all the morning, till you and your sheep have passed, I suppose!
-Here, Tiger, seize them, boy!"
+"One morning his father got up early to go to the alehouse, where he intended to stay till night, as it was a holiday; but before he went out he gave his son some bread and cold meat and sixpence, and told him he might go and divert himself as he would the whole day.
+The little boy was much pleased with this liberty; and, as it was a very fine morning, he called his dog Tiger to follow him, and began his walk.

+"He had not proceeded far before he met a little boy that was driving a flock of sheep towards a gate that he wanted them to enter.
+'Pray, master,' said the little boy, 'stand still and keep your dog close to you, for fear you frighten my sheep.'
+'Oh yes, to be sure!' answered the illnatured boy, 'I am to wait here all the morning till you and your sheep have passed, I suppose!
+Here, Tiger, seize them, boy!'
 Tiger at this sprang forth into the middle of the flock, barking and biting on every side, and the sheep, in a general consternation, hurried each a separate way.
-Tiger seemed to enjoy this sport equally with his master; but in the midst of his triumph, he happened unguardedly to attack an old ram that had more courage than the rest of the flock: he, instead of running away, faced about, and aimed a blow with his forehead at his enemy, with so much force and dexterity, that he knocked Tiger over and over, and butting him several times while he was down, obliged him to limp howling away.
-The ill-natured little boy, who was not capable of loving any thing, had been very much diverted with the trepidation of the sheep; but now he laughed heartily at the misfortune of his dog; and he would have laughed much longer, had not the other little boy, provoked beyond his patience at this treatment, thrown a stone at him, which hit him full upon the temples, and almost knocked him down.
-He immediately began to cry, in concert with his dog, and perceiving a man coming towards them, whom he fancied might be the owner of the sheep, he thought it most prudent to escape as speedily as possible.
-But he had scarcely recovered from the smart which the blow had occasioned, before his former mischievous disposition returned, which he determined to gratify to the utmost.
+Tiger seemed to enjoy this sport equally with his master; but in the midst of his triumph he happened unguardedly to attack an old ram that had more courage than the rest of the flock; he, instead of running away, faced about, and aimed a blow with his forehead at his enemy, with so much force and dexterity, that he knocked Tiger over and over, and, butting him several times while he was down, obliged him to limp howling away.